mateuszdorobek/python3.info/advanced/asyncio/coroutine.rst

 * Coroutines declared with the ``async``/``await`` syntax is the preferred way of writing asyncio applications. [#pydocAsyncioTask]_
 * https://peps.python.org/pep-0492/

+In Python, a coroutine is a special type of function that allows for asynchronous programming.
+Coroutines are defined using the ``async def`` syntax and can be paused and resumed at specific points using the ``await`` keyword.

+When a coroutine is called, it returns a coroutine object, which is a type of generator object.
+The coroutine object can be used to control the execution of the coroutine, allowing it to be paused and resumed at specific points.

+Here is an example of a simple coroutine in Python:

+>>> async def my_coroutine():
+...     print("Coroutine started.")
+...     await asyncio.sleep(0.5)
+...     print("Coroutine resumed.")
+...     await asyncio.sleep(1.0)
+...     print("Coroutine complete.")

+In this example, the ``my_coroutine`` function is defined using the ``async def`` syntax.
+It prints a message, sleeps for 0.5 second using the ``await`` keyword and the ``asyncio.sleep()`` function, prints another message, sleeps for an additional 1.0 seconds using the ``await`` keyword and the ``asyncio.sleep()`` function, and then prints a final message.

+To call the coroutine, you can use the ``await`` keyword:

+>>> await my_coroutine()  # doctest: +SKIP

+When the coroutine is called using ``await``, it will execute until it reaches the first ``await`` statement, which will pause the coroutine and return control to the event loop.
+The event loop will then continue to run other coroutines until the first ``await`` statement has completed its task.
+The coroutine will then resume from where it left off until it reaches the second ``await`` statement, and so on.

+Coroutines are a powerful tool for writing asynchronous code in Python, allowing for efficient and scalable programs that can handle multiple tasks simultaneously.

 Syntax
 ------
 >>> async def hello():